bayesianbrad/bayesianbrad.github.io/posts/2019_Backpacking-with-just-hand-luggage.md

 ## Setting up the rig cheaply

 <p>In this short post I am going to explain how to pack all of your camping gear into a rucksack suitable for hand luggage on most airlines (easyjet, AirAsia, Peach, Eva, British Airways etc), if not all airlines, so that you too can enjoy what I consider the must luxury accommodation in the world (highly dependent on where you set-up) camping.
 Explicitly, I will talk about my recent experience in Hawaii.
 For the airlines listed at the time of writing (April 2019) the lowest volume allowed on board was 56cm x 36cm x 23cm and the following is sufficient for those dimensions.</p>
 <p>I will put a disclaimer here, this set-up is most suitable for warmer climates, essentially anything where the nighttime temperature does not go below approximately 10 degrees C. You could definitely go cooler, but getting an adequate sleeping bag that is compact enough will be expensive and you will probably need to wear additional items on the plane.
-Where the cheaper sleeping bag on the plain? <b>#GreatIdea</b> </p>
+Wear the cheaper sleeping bag on the plane? <b>#GreatIdea</b> </p>

 <p>Below is a list of gear that I took with me and would recommend others to take too.
 I’ve attached a brief summary of why I choose each thing, just so you understand why it is important to me.
 I’m not sponsored, so all the items I provide here are based on my own research and I have thoroughly tested them.
 Also note that I am around 6ft (1.84m) and so if you are smaller you will have more room to play with.
 Lucky you!</p>